nerdbond/call.js/readme.md

 export default read
 ```

+This read "take" or "what is allowed to be read" is transformed into a
+tree schema so we can quickly check the data that comes in in a query
+and see if it is valid.

 Then you have your specific read queries, which are part of a call, as
 illustrated earlier.